ALERT: Adapting Language Models to Reasoning Tasks: Motivation and Our Benchmark

-{\textbf{(1) Omit extremely hard tasks.}} We design \ourmodel~so that it can be used to benchmark a variety of LLMs, from pre-trained to finetuned to instruction-tuned models.
+{\textbf{(1) Omit extremely hard tasks.}} We design \ourmodel~so that it can be used to benchmark a variety of LLMs, from pre-trained, finetuned to instruction-tuned models.
 To select such tasks, we apply several heuristics: firstly, we manually omit tasks that heavily rely on instructions.
 Some tasks are hard to solve when only in-context examples (demonstrations) are provided (e.g., the example in Figure~\ref{tab:niv2_examples}).
-Secondly, we apply pre-trained OPT-13B model \cite{opt} on each NIV2 task and keep the tasks with decent performance (ROUGE-L $>$ 5.0).
+Secondly, we selected only those tasks that achieved a reasonable level of performance (empirically use ROUGE-L $>$ 5.0) when evaluated with a pre-trained model (we use the OPT-13B model).
 Thirdly, we omit tasks on which humans fail to get decent performance given the ground truth labels from NIV2.
 For example, \textit{task963\_librispeech\_asr\_next\_word\_ prediction} \cite{weir2020cod3s} provides a prompt ``Joey's favourite food is \_\_\_'', with the ground truth answer ``sandwiches''.
 Without any context or background information, the answer can be any food thus it is extremely hard for humans to accurately predict ``sandwiches''.

-{\textbf{(2) Remove tasks with long input context}} The input sentence length of some tasks can be very long, and currently most LLMs are not designed for solving long text problems.
+{\textbf{(2) Remove tasks with long input context}}.
+The input sentence length of some tasks can be very long, and currently most LLMs are not designed for solving long text problems.
 We omit tasks with demonstration length longer than 2048 tokens.

 {\textbf{(3) Fix ground truth labels.}} For each reasoning task, NIV2 provides the reasoning skills required to solve the task, e.g. \textit{task102\_commongen\_data\_to\_text} requires relational, analogical and commonsense reasoning.
 However, we found that some tasks have been labeled with incorrect reasoning skills.
-For example, \textit{task393\_plausible\_result\_generation} gives a sentence and asks LLMs to complete the sentence.
-The labels given by NIV2 are causal reasoning and textual entailment, but in fact this task can hardly examine the entailment skill.
+For example, \textit{task393\_plausible\_result\_generation} provides a sentence and asks LLMs to complete the sentence.
+The labels given by NIV2 are causal reasoning and textual entailment, but in fact this task can hardly examine an entailment skill.
 Accordingly, we manually fix reasoning skill labels.
 In addition, we only keep the predominant skill.
-For example, many tasks need more or less a commonsense knowledge, while we only select tasks that heavily rely on commonsense knowledge to assess commonsense reasoning.
+For example, many tasks need more or less commonsense knowledge, therefore we select the related tasks that only heavily rely on commonsense knowledge to assess commonsense reasoning.

 \paragraph{Benchmark.} After the above steps, we select tasks that represent a variety of reasoning skills and construct \ourmodel~reasoning benchmark, where Table~\ref{tab:benchmark} shows details about our benchmark.